tkuhlman/cookbooks-vertica/README.md

   - If the ossec cookbook is available ossec rules are loaded
   - If the vertica_client::python recipe is in the run list monitoring can be setup
   - The backup scripts are not installed for chef-solo
+  - Add the management console to a box by running the console recipe.
+It serves https on port 5450

 #Attributes
   - cluster_name is set to an empty string by default if you wish more than one cluster per AZ this attribute can be set for additional clusters.